Skip to Content

 Naturally, this is a great place to do a farm stay.

-collecting eggs is the kids' job when you stay at rosebarb farm near ithaca
+Collecting eggs is the kids' job when you stay at rosebarb farm near ithaca

 We spent two nights in the guest cottage at Rosebarb Farm just outside of town.